 As opposed to popular belief, self-love is not selfish, It is necessary.
-Having an unhealthy relationship with self not only has the potential to affect your individual life, but it can also negatively impact your social life.
-Self-love is important in a self-relationship to make sure you are aware of your worth, your boundaries, and know how to love yourself.
+Having an unhealthy relationship with yourself not only has the potential to affect your individual life, but it can also negatively impact your social life.
+Self-love is important in a self-relationship to make sure you are aware of your worth, your boundaries, and know-how to love yourself.

 A healthy relationship with yourself develops only when you’re willing to put yourself above everything and everyone else.
 The depth of this bond with yourself determines the strength and quality of your connection with others.
 Why is self-love so important to practice for the sustenance of your intimate relationships?
 This is why:

 Your happiness depends upon you

 Your happiness is nobody’s responsibility but yours.
 A healthy relationship with yourself requires that you place your confidence and happiness in yourself rather than looking for it elsewhere.
 Relying completely on your partner to make you happy is unfair to both of you.
 After all, you’re the only one capable of knowing what’s best for you and what can make you happy.